Peking University Health Science Centre, Beijing (China)

 Number of places: Up to two University of Sydney students will be nominated to represent the Faculty under this scheme.
 Students undertaking their fixed elective term may also apply for the maximum two places available.

-Institution: This was a new international placement opportunity in 2012 at one of the top universities in the world.
+Institution: This is a new international placement opportunity in 2012 at one of the top universities in the world.
 Peking University Health Science Center (PUHSC) is located in Xueyuan Rd, Haidian District in the north-west of Beijing, a cultural area with many universities.
 It is in the center of the well-known Zhongguancun Hi-Tech Zone.
 PUHSC is part of the prestigious Peking Unviersity, a multi-disciplinary comprehensive university.
 PUHSC was established in 1912, and formally known as Beijing Medical University, it was incorporated into Peking University in 2000.

 PUHSC offers a full range of courses for 8 specialties including basic medical sciences, clinical medicine, preventive medicine, stomatology, pharmacy, nursing, medical laboratory diagnosis and biomedical English.
 It has 47 accredited doctoral programs and 59 master programs.
 In addition to offering undergraduate and graduate programs, it also plays an active role in continuing education.
 PUHSC hosts 6 postdoctoral programs.
 PUHSC now has an enrolment of more than 25000 students, including 1997 doctoral students, 1891 master program students, 2890 undergraduates, 604 junior college students, 3193 adult learning program students, 502 international students, and 14123 external students.